 1.2) Domain masking/Frame redirect/URL masking

-If you have purchased the domain registration services from AccuWebHosting.com, you can raise a support ticket from your client area to set the Domain forwarding.
-If you have registered your domain to some other registrar, you can contact your registrars to do it for you.
+client area to set up the Domain forwarding.
+If you have registered your domain with some other registrar, you can contact your registrar to do it for you.

 2) Redirection in Windows server/VPS

-For Windows based servers, there are mainly three options to set URL redirects.
+For Windows-based servers, there are mainly three options to set URL redirects.

 2.1) Redirection from WebsitePanel